stellar-deprecated/docs/learn/integration-guides/exchange.md

         return;
       }
       if (record.asset_type != 'native') {
-         // if you are a XLM exchange and the customer sends
+         // If you are a XLM exchange and the customer sends
          // you a non-native asset, some options for handling it are
          // 1.
 Trade the asset to native and credit that amount
          // 2.
 Send it back to the customer
       } else {
-        // credit the customer in the memo field if (checkExists(customer, "ExchangeUsers")) {
+        // Credit the customer in the memo field if (checkExists(customer, "ExchangeUsers")) {
           // Store the amount the customer has paid you in your database store([record.amount, customer], "StellarDeposits");
           // Store the cursor in your database store(record.paging_token, "StellarCursor");
         } else {
-          // if customer cannot be found, you can raise an error,
+          // If customer cannot be found, you can raise an error,
           // add them to your customers list and credit them,
-          // or anything else appropriate to your needs console.log(customer);
+          // or do anything else appropriate to your needs console.log(customer);
         }
       }